ojimba01/lcr_client/README.md

 ## Description

 `lcr_client` is a frontend project aimed at providing a user interface for interacting with the LCR (Left, Center, Right) game.
-The project is built using modern JavaScript frameworks and tools, ensuring an efficient and responsive user experience.
+The project is built using TypeScript, React, Vite, and other frameworks/libraries, ensuring an efficient and responsive user experience.

 ## Project Directory Structure